 Ölüdeniz-Kıdrak Bay, which has been declared a nature reserve, has attracted a lot of attention because of its intact natural beauty.

-Full access to Ölüdeniz Kıdrak bay costs 6 lira, reduced 3 TL.
+Full access to Ölüdeniz Kıdrak bay costs 6 lira, reduced 3 Turkish lira.
 If you come by private car and want to use the parking lot, you need to pay 18 lira.

 8. Kabak Bay